srt32/go-ruby-redis-ring/README.md

   (e.g. `user:{tag25}:...`) to demonstrate that go-redis always normalizes keys before hashing.
 Ruby's `HashRing` treats the braces as literal characters, so the go-redis override still diverges even when the hashing function matches.
+  If your application never relies on hash tags you can regenerate the dataset with `--no-hashtags` and the override will line up with Ruby—but at the cost of losing compatibility with existing tagged keys.
 - Each shard has equal weight.
 Ruby's hash ring supports weights by repeating nodes.
 The example uses three equally weighted shards to match the upstream redis-rb defaults.